• broken image

 2023 Presentations

 von der Embse, N., *Hines, D., *Koza, T., *Khallaghi, S. (February 2023).
-Aligning School Mental Health Interventions with Discrete Event Simulation.
-Poster presentation at the annual meeting of the National Association of School Psychologists, Denver, CO.
+Aligning school mental health interventions with discrete event simulation.
+[Poster presentation].
+National Association of School Psychologists, Denver, CO.

 *Khallaghi, S., *Francis, G., *Hines, D., *Ross, D. (February 2023).
-Risk Identification Training for Early Childhood Educators and Caregivers.
-Poster presentation at the annual meeting of the National Association of School Psychologists, Denver, CO.
+Risk identification training for early childhood educators and caregivers.
+[Poster presentation].
+National Association of School Psychologists, Denver, CO.

 *Mierzwa, C., *Ross, D., *Budzisch, B., *Andrews, J., *Cole, A., & von der Embse, N. (2023, February 9).
 Promoting school safety through a trauma informed lens.
 [Paper presentation].
 National Association of School Psychologists Annual Convention.
 Denver, CO, United States.

-*Hines, D., *Koza, T., *Khallaghi, S., von der Embse, N. (February 2023) School-Based Selection of Social-Emotional Behavioral Supports, Barriers, Facilitators.
-Poster Presentation at the annual meeting of the National Association of School Psychologists, Denver CO.
+*Hines, D., *Koza, T., *Khallaghi, S., von der Embse, N. (February 2023) School-based selection of social-emotional behavioral supports, barriers, facilitators.
+[Poster Presentation].
+National Association of School Psychologists, Denver CO.

 *Cole, A., *Mierzwa, C., Shum, K., *Ross, D., *Andrews, J., & von der Embse, N. (2023, February 7).
 What’s next – Postvention plans following threat assessment.
 [Paper presentation].
 National Association of School Psychologists Annual Convention.
 Denver, CO, United States.